ntno/aws-exam-prep/sqs-sns.md

 setting VisibilityTimeout to 0 would make the message immediately visible

+max time a message can live in sqs queue - 14 days
+min time - 1 min (assuming not deleted?)
+default time - 4 days

+10 million subscriptions per topic
+100,000 topics per account
+higher limits by request

 ##### Fanout pattern
 message published to SNS topic
 message distributed to a number of SQS queues in parallel this allows you to take advantage of "parallel, asynchronous processing"

-Topic Name - 256 character lymit (hyphens and underscores allowed)
+Topic Name - 256 character limit (hyphens and underscores allowed)

 subscriptions need to be confirmed before 3 days, then the tokens for confirmation will expire

 #### SNS Message
 * Type
-* MessageId
+* MessageId - universally unique for each notification published
 * TopicArn
 * Subject
 * Message*